-‘Belong Anywhere’ shaped the brand but more importantly, it unified and differentiated the business.
+‘Belong Anywhere’ shaped the brand but more importantly it unified and differentiated the business, giving Brian Chesky and his team a clear mission from which to grow.
 Internally, it’s embedded in every single part of the business – the decision-making lens that steers everything from HR and office design to CSR and partnerships.
-Even its acquisitions, such as Barcelona-based Trip4real, show Airbnb’s commitment to local knowledge, and in a severance announcement made in the height of the pandemic, Brian Chesky pledged job support in the form of an Alumni Placement Team, career services, equity and 12 months of healthcare to all those leaving the business.

 Externally, it’s an icon.
-Perhaps most importantly however, the brand enables Airbnb to adventure, explore and do a whole lot more in the future.
+More importantly, however, the brand enables Airbnb to adventure, explore and do a whole lot more in the future.